drivet/website/content/blog/blogging/blogging.md

 date: 2007-06-01 23:29:47
 modified: 2015-05-16 01:52:59.661339
 tags: blosxom
-title: Joining the Rest of Mankind...
+title: Joining the Rest of Mankind

 So I've finally gotten a blog.
 They've only been around for, what?
 Ten years?
 I guess I'm not a bandwagon jumper.